-Alferd Williams (b.
-1937) was one of nine children born into a family of sharecroppers in Eudora, Arizona.
-When he was a boy, his family could not afford for both he and his twin brother to be gone all day to school.
+Alferd Williams was born in 1937 in Eudora, Arkansas, one of nine children in his family.
+When he was a boy, his parents, who worked as sharecroppers, could not afford for both Alferd and his twin brother to be gone all day to school.
 In order for both boys to get some education, Alferd’s mother devised a plan to alternate days where one twin would go to school while the other stayed home to help on the farm.
 However, Alferd’s twin would often rise early and sneak away to school, leaving Alferd to work long days on the farm throughout his school years.
 As a result, Alferd never learned to read.

 Many decades later, Alferd, then a resident of Saint Joseph, Missouri, began to help a single mother by walking her three children to and from school.
 The 68-year-old Alferd acted as a parent to the children and helped care for them every afternoon.
 What he could not help them with, however, was their homework.

-When the children’s first grade teacher, Alesia Hamilton, discovered that Alferd could not read the notes she had been sending home with the children, she began to teach him how to read.
-In the fall of 2006, Alferd enrolled as a first grade student.
+When Alesia Hamilton, the first-grade teacher of one of the children, discovered that Alferd could not read the notes she had been sending home with the children, she began to teach him how to read.
+In the fall of 2006, Alferd enrolled as a first-grade student.